HowardPWardinkle/howardpwardinkle.github.io/catalog.md

   toc: true
 ---
 <!--more-->
-# Pop-up Catalog

-This blog started in March of 2021, but the pop-up cards started in 2013.
+This blog started in March of 2021, but I started making pop-up cards regularly in 2013.
 This page is a list of all the cards I've made.
 Entries with links are cards that have blog entries.

-If my math is correct, as of December, 2024 there are 216 cards in this list (188 entries + 14 combined entries + 14 birthdays in 2013).
+If my math is correct, as of December, 2024 there are 217 cards in this list (188 entries + 14 combined entries + 14 birthdays in 2013).

 |     | Recurring Themes  |
 | --- | ----------------- |